pytest-dev/pytest-bdd/README.rst

 -------------------------------------------

 The templated steps should use step argument parsers in order to match the scenario outlines and get the values from the example tables.
+The values from the example tables are no longer passed as fixtures.

 .. code-block:: python